gerson-ruano/portfolio-gr/README.md

 ## 🙏 Acknowledgements

-This template was inspired by various open-source projects and the Astro community.
-Special thanks to all contributors and maintainers of the technologies used in this project.
+This template was inspired by project and the Astro https://github.com/chaturrved/astro-rang.git, used in this project.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/chaturrved/astro-rang/issues).

-Happy coding! 🚀